clerk/javascript/.changeset/thirty-hotels-buy.md

 "@clerk/astro": patch
 ---

-Fixes an issue where control components in client-side rendered apps are empty.
+Fixes an issue where control components in client-side rendered apps are always hidden.